Code-Institute-Submissions/byrnelorcan-MS4-Kafe-Analog/README.md

 See below for results.

 - HTML: Warnings related to user-id fields and javascript type label.
 No fix required
-- CSS: A warning for auto setting on height.
-No fix required.
+- CSS: No errors.

 ## Javascript
 --------------
 A combination of [JSHint](https://jshint.com/) and manual testing was completed on the javascript to ensure adequate quality.
-- Firefox warning from JSHint.
-No fix required
 - No errors found in manual test.
-JQuery from materialize used and functioned well.
+Basic javascript from Code Institute Project Ado project.

 ## Python
 --------------
-[PEP8 Online]() used to test Python.

-- Over indentation found but was unable to fix.
+Python was manually tested and functioned well.
+Some indentation issues and line length issues arose and are unable to fix.

 ## Responsive Elements
 --------------